Practical insights from Guide Apple‘s extensive experience helping first time visitors explore Bangkok authentically and safely

 Transportation & Navigation

-Apple: “No tuk tuk without locals, download Grab, BTS and MRT are the best way to explore city.”
+Apple: “No tuk tuk without a local, download Grab, BTS and MRT are the best way to explore city.”

 Enhanced Transportation Strategy: